+Conlcusions:

+Keep the corrected field.
+Can be further debated in ASN1 rew

 5 M-TRP

 5.1 Old parameters (parameters already implemented in R2-1916343)

 Whether controlResourceSetToAddModList should be implemented CE or NCE manner was brought up in previous discussions.
 Initial 38.331 rapporteur input is to apply CE.
 However, it is proposed this is left outside of WI discussion and handled in the planned common RRC discussions